leakec/tfc/README.md

   * graphviz
   * yattag

+## Testing instructions:
+After following the build instructions:
+1. Navigate to the tests directory.
+2. Run py.test or python -m pytest
+These serve as simple unit tests that test basic functionality of the code.
+These include tests for individual TFC functions, as well as full ODE and PDE tests.

+## Reference Documentation:
+For tutorials on how to use this package as well as information about the tfc API, see the [reference documentation](https://tfc-documentation.readthedocs.io/en/latest/).

-## Build Code Documentation from Source:
+### Building Reference Documentation from Source:
-Currently, the documentation and source code are built seperately.
-To build the documentation follow these instructions.
+If for some reason you want to build the reference documentation from source, you can do so using these two steps:
 1. Change into the docs directory.
 2. Run:
 ```bash
 sphinx-build . _build/html
 ```
 The code documentation will appear under \_build/html and the main file is index.html.
-This file can also be accessed using SphinxDocumentation.html symbolic link.
+This file can also be accessed using the SphinxDocumentation.html symbolic link in the docs directory.

 Dependencies:
 * System Packages:
-  * cmake
   * graphviz
   * doxygen
   * python3-sphinx